 The National Anti-Poverty Commission - Workers in the Informal Sector Council opposes in a Council Resolution the increase by 100% PhilHealth monthly premium effective July 1, 2012.
 The P1,200.00 total annual premium becomes P2,400.00 effective July 1, 2012, the amount that most of the informal economy workers can't afford.
 No consultation was ever done.
 Phil Health needs to justify.

-This Council representing the most vulnerable and unprotected workers like vendors, tricycle and trisikad drivers, homeworkers, micro-entrepreneurs, non-corporate contruction workers, beauticians, repairmen and other thousand economic activities passed Council Resolution No. 013-2012 during its 2nd Quartely Meeting for this year last May 6-8 entitled "
+This Council representing the most vulnerable and unprotected workers like vendors, tricycle and trisikad drivers, homeworkers, micro-entrepreneurs, non-corporate contruction workers, beauticians, repairmen and other thousand economic activities passed Council Resolution No. 013-2012 during its 2nd Quartely Meeting for this year last May 6-8 entitled " A Resolution Strongly Opposing the implementation of Phil Health Circular No. 022-2012 and Its Corresponding Board Resolution increasing by 100% the Premium Contributions for the Informal Sector".

 The Council Resolution was addressed to Hon.
 Secretary Enrique T. Ona as Chairman of the Board and to other Honorable Board Members thru Usec.
 Florencia Dorotan of the National Anti-Poverty Commission.
 Copies will also be furnished to respective relevant committees in both Houses of Senate and Representatives.